 We’ll break these down one by one, and show you how Team Agendas can help in each step of the process.

 1. Create Teams

 The first place to start is to divide school staff into teams.
 Creating teams is important, especially in large schools, because it allows for more meaningful conversations and gives more staff members the opportunity to contribute.
 A large, school-wide meeting with maybe only one or two people doing the talking won’t have the same outcome as a team-based approach.

 You may also have different teams to serve different purposes.
 There could be a 5th Grade Team or Science Team, to address challenges or initiatives for those specific grade levels or subject areas.
-To serve other purposes, for example a school or district-wide goal, there would be value in creating teams that are varied, across multiple grade levels and staff types.
-In Enriching Teachers you can create as many teams as you want, and edit them as needed.
-You can also assign one or more staff members as a team leads, as well as create student groups that the teams are responsible for.
+To serve other purposes, for example, a school or district-wide goal, there would be value in creating teams that are varied, across multiple grade levels and staff types.
+In Team Agendas, you can create as many teams as you want, and edit them as needed.
+You can also assign one or more staff members as team leads, as well as create student groups that the teams are responsible for.
 But why set a team lead or other roles?